POSTED BY August 28, 2015 COMMENTS (82)ON

 If your buy something which is junk, you will regret it all your life.
 There are millions of people in India, who are dealing with legal issues today because the land they bought is disputed, the required sanctions were not taken and many other issues.
 So just don’t feel shy about asking legal documents.
 There is no hurry in doing the agreement.

 Simply ask the sales representative to provide you all the legal documents, sample agreement copy and all approval related documents.
 For god sake, take the documents to a property lawyer and pay Rs 10-20k fees to consult him, before you buy that 75 lacs flat!.

 The lawyer will check the documents and help you understand, if the project is totally fine or has some big trouble.
 Then you can take the decision of moving ahead or not.

 It will save you a lot of money and energy in future.
 It’s not a very healthy sign if the sales person is constantly avoiding the conversation regarding legal documents or if he is hesitant in providing you a copy of the agreement.

-Apart from the legalities of the project, you also need to enquire in detail about the surrounding area and what all development is coming up in future.
+Apart from the legalities of the project, you also need to inquire in detail about the surrounding area and what all development is coming up in future.
 Ask things like

 While you might not be able to verify a lot of things, but at least you can know about the basic amenities.
 Things like water is really a cause of concern

-Before you go to the project site, enquire about the other projects near by.
-Atleast, go to the websites of those projects and memorize the names, location etc. If possible enquire on phone about their rates.
+Before you go to the project site, inquire about the other projects near by.
+At least, go to the websites of those projects and memorize the names, location etc. If possible inquire on phone about their rates.